alaahmet/thesis/README.md

          ```bash
          ./runfastlpswop.sh <r> 1
          ```
-7. **`plot.py`**: It plots the average number of basis changes against the number of constraints (d) for both algorithms.
+7. **`plot.py`**: It plots the average number of basis changes against the number of variables (d) for both algorithms.
 The y-axis uses a logarithmic scale to handle the large range of values